 So far we have discussed how to apply conditional formatting to a cell based on its own value.
 Now I shall show how you can apply conditional formatting to a cell based on the value of another cell.

-In the below image, you see I have created a drop down list in cell A1.
-I want that when I will select Red from the drop down, cell E5 (you see my name, Kawser, in cell E5) will have Red background color.
-When I will select Green from the drop down, my name will have Green background color and so on.
+In the below image, you see I have created a drop-down list in cell A1.
+I want that when I will select Red from the drop-down, cell E5 (you see my name, Kawser, in cell E5) will have Red background color.
+When I will select Green from the drop-down, my name will have a Green background color, and so on.

 Follow the following steps to solve the above problem: